leggers/bomb-server/README.md

 # Overview and Ansible Background

 First, a short overview of how playbooks work (you can read more about them [in their documentation](http://docs.ansible.com/playbooks.html)):
-An Ansible playbook is a series of tasks to be executed over SSH using YAML syntax against a set of hosts organized into groups.
+An Ansible playbook is a series of `tasks` organized into `roles` to be executed over SSH using YAML syntax against a set of `hosts` organized into `groups`.

+Wait, what?

+In Ansible, you specify lists of `hosts`, or servers (like EC2 instances, or the server you have spinning in your basement), and organize them into `groups` (by, say, server purpose or geography).
+You can then choose with a high degree of precision exactly **which** servers you are configuring.

+You then tell Ansible how to configure the various parts of your IT setup using `roles`, or a server's functional purpose (say, database, or webserver).
+This allows you to control with a high degree of precision exactly **what** is installed on each server.

-Tasks can be organized into a certain file structure to denote and delimit "roles," or what functionality, exactly, you're configuring with the tasks contained.
+Tasks are organized into a certain file structure to denote and delimit `roles`.
 A typical task is `apt: pkg=curl`.
 As you can imagine, this uses [APT](http://en.wikipedia.org/wiki/Advanced_Packaging_Tool) to install the `curl` package.
 Generic task syntax is `<module>: <options>` (with other other options possibly being on the next lines).